 - Sunday: Super Sunday (4 dives) supplement to pay for locally extra dives: 1,600 Baht paid locally

-Diving Schedule from 1 May to 31 October:
+Diving Schedule from 1 May to 31 October (prices shown are an indication only):

 - Monday: Anemone Reef (2 dives)